Julio César Baldivieso

 Julio César Baldivieso Rico (born 2 December 1971) is a Bolivian football coach and former player who played as an attacking midfielder.
+He is the current manager of Always Ready.

-Baldivieso was a midfielder who played for the Bolivia national team at the 1994 World Cup and several Copa Américas.
+Baldivieso played for the Bolivia national team at the 1994 World Cup and in several Copa Américas.

 Football career

 Club

 Nicknamed "El Emperador", Baldivieso began his career in his native Cochabamba playing for Wilstermann in 1987.
-His exquisite technique didn't go unnoticed and he signed with Bolivia's biggest football club, Bolívar in 1992.
-Thanks in part to the successful run with the national team, which qualified to the 1994 World Cup, he awoke the interest of several clubs outside Bolivia.
 After the World Cup, he transferred to Argentine team Newell's Old Boys from Rosario, where he played until the winter of 97.
 Subsequently, he joined J1 League club Yokohama Marinos for a couple of years.
-As his career progressed, Baldivieso also exposed his talent in diverse leagues around the world; such is the case of Barcelona Sporting Club and Deportivo Quevedo in Ecuador, Cobreloa in Chile, Al-Nasr in Saudi Arabia, Al-Wakra in Qatar and Caracas in Venezuela.
 Towards the end of his career he returned to Bolivia and played for The Strongest, and later made his final run with Aurora on and off the field as he also managed the team.

 Throughout his career, Baldivieso also played in 46 Copa Libertadores games altogether for three different teams and scored 11 goals.